 - 3 oz. club soda

 - 1 sprig mint optional

-Fill a rocks, collins or wine glass with ice cubes.
-Add the raspberry mint syrup and vodka and top with club soda.
+- Fill a rocks, collins or wine glass with ice cubes.
+Add the raspberry mint syrup and vodka and top with sparkling water or club soda.

-- I used club soda in this vodka spritzer but you could easily use sparkling water if that is what you have!
-I wouldn't however use a sparkling mineral water since mineral waters tend to have a "minerally taste" which I'm not fond of in this cocktail!
+- I used raspberry sparkling water in this vodka spritzer but you could easily use club soda if that is what you have!
+I wouldn't however use sparkling mineral water since mineral waters tend to have a "minerally taste" which I'm not fond of in this cocktail!

 - Making this for a crowd?
 Although you can't really make it ahead of time, you could easily let your guests make their own!
 Set out the vodka, syrup, sparkling water with plenty of ice and glasses.
 Write out the instructions and place next to the ingredients.
 This is always a hit at parties and is a great ice breaker!!